hummat/fifo-whisper-ptt/README.md

 ```

 Reload sxhkd (`systemctl --user restart --now sxhkd.service`), ensure the dictation daemon is running, focus a text field, and hold F8 while you speak.

+## Troubleshooting

+- Python env / systemd mismatch
+  - Symptom: `./dictate.py` works when run manually in your shell (after activating pyenv/venv), but `START`/`STOP` via FIFO do nothing or behave differently when the systemd unit is running.
+  - Cause: `dictation.service` uses the system `python3` (or whatever is in its PATH), not your pyenv/venv.
+  - Fix:
+    1. In the shell where `./dictate.py` works, run `python -c 'import sys; print(sys.executable)'` to get the full interpreter path.
+    2. Edit your user unit (typically under `~/.config/systemd/user/dictation.service`) so `ExecStart` uses that exact interpreter, e.g.:
+       `ExecStart=/home/you/.pyenv/versions/fifo-whisper-ptt/bin/python /home/you/git/fifo-whisper-ptt/dictate.py`
+    3. Reload and restart:
+       `systemctl --user daemon-reload`
+       `systemctl --user restart dictation.service`

+- No text typed after STOP
+  - Symptom: mic indicator shows, model loads, but nothing is typed into the focused window on `STOP`.
+  - Quick checks:
+    - Run `./dictate.py` in a terminal (with `DEBUG=True` if needed) and use `printf 'START\n'` / `STOP` against the FIFO to confirm audio is captured and text is transcribed.
+    - If you see `pynput not available` or `keyboard.type failed` in logs, you are likely on Wayland or the service has no X11 DISPLAY/XAUTHORITY; this project is X11-only and relies on `pynput`.
+  - Hotkey daemon (`sxhkd`)
+    - If manual `ptt_on_press.sh` / `ptt_on_release.sh` work but F8 does not, check your hotkey daemon:
+      - `systemctl --user status sxhkd.service` – it must be `active (running)`.
+      - Ensure the paths in `~/.config/sxhkd/sxhkdrc` point to the actual `ptt_on_*.sh` scripts and that those scripts are executable.
+      - If needed, enable/start: `systemctl --user enable --now sxhkd.service`.

 ## Notes and limitations